 Borrowings other than bank overdrafts are recognised initially at fair value less attributable transaction costs.
-Subsequent to initial recognition, borrowings are stated at amortised cost with any difference between the amount initially recognised and redemption value being recognised in the consolidated statement of comprehensive income over the period of the borrowings, using the effective interest method stated at cost of acquisition or production cost less accumulated depreciation and impairment losses.
+Subsequent to initial recognition, borrowings are stated at amortised cost with any difference between the amount initially recognised and redemption value being recognised in the consolidated statement of comprehensive income over the period of the borrowings, using the effective interest method.

-3.16 Property, plant and equipment Items of property, plant and equipment are stated at cost of acquisition or production
+3.16 Property, plant and equipment

+Items of property, plant and equipment are stated at cost of acquisition or production cost less accumulated depreciation and impairment losses.